-Focuses on the structure and process of elementary education and highlights effective and efficient teaching methods and materials, which may be used in elementary education.
+This course focuses on the structure and process of elementary education and highlights effective and efficient teaching methods and materials, which may be used in elementary education.
 This course is designed for currently certified, albeit not elementary, teachers.

 595 Professional Contribution